Neeraj110/Neeraj110/README.md

 ## 🚀 About Me

 I'm a passionate **Frontend Developer** specializing in creating intuitive and visually appealing user interfaces.
 As a recent graduate, I'm focused on modern web technologies with expertise in **React**, **Next.js**, and **TypeScript**.
-Currently expanding my full-stack capabilities with the **MERN stack** to deliver complete web solutions.
+Currently expanding my full-stack capabilities with the **MERN stack** and integrating **AI solutions** using **Gemini API** to build intelligent web applications.

-**What drives me:** Building pixel-perfect interfaces, exploring cutting-edge technologies, and solving complex problems through clean, efficient code.
+**What drives me:** Building pixel-perfect interfaces, exploring cutting-edge technologies, and solving complex problems through clean, efficient code with AI-powered features.

 ---